 - A multidisciplinary team of specialized experts.
 Esophagectomy is an important part of esophageal cancer treatment, which can be extremely complex.
 At Mayo Clinic, specialists in thoracic surgery, digestive diseases, oncology and other areas work together to make sure that esophagectomy is the best treatment for you.
 They work as a team to manage your care, before and after surgery.

 - Minimally invasive approach.
-Mayo doctors can sometimes perform minimally invasive esophagectomies, which usually result in less pain, shorter hospital stays and faster recovery than traditional open surgery.
+Mayo Clinic doctors can sometimes perform minimally invasive esophagectomies, which usually result in less pain, shorter hospital stays and faster recovery than traditional open surgery.

-Mayo Clinic in Rochester, Minn., ranks #1 for digestive disorders in the U.S. News & World Report Best Hospitals rankings.
-Mayo Clinic in Scottsdale, Ariz., is ranked among the Best Hospitals, and Mayo Clinic in Jacksonville, Fla., is ranked high performing for digestive disorders by U.S. News & World Report.
+Mayo Clinic in Rochester, Minn., ranks No. 1 for digestive disorders in the U.S. News & World Report Best Hospitals rankings.
+Mayo Clinic in Scottsdale, Ariz., and Mayo Clinic in Jacksonville, Fla., are ranked among the Best Hospitals for digestive disorders by U.S. News & World Report.
 Mayo Clinic also ranks among the Best Children's Hospitals for digestive disorders.

 - Delaney CP.
 Esophagectomy.
 In: Netter's Surgical Anatomy and Approaches.
 Philadelphia, Pa.: Saunders Elsevier; 2014. http://www.clinicalkey.com.
 Accessed April 24, 2015.

 - Jaroszewski DE, et al. An early experience using the technique of transoral OrVil EEA stapler for minimally invasive transthoracic esophagectomy.
 Annals of Thoracic Surgery.
 2011;92:1862.